QRP Honor Roll

 Some of the stations listed are contest club stations.
 I didn't make the effort to find out who the operators were.
 I've worked some of the stations under different callsigns as they changed with the vanity callsign program.
 I made no effort to combine totals in that case.
 The list is compiled simply from call letter listings in my master computer log.
 I did count /P or /M stations since my log contains a 'base' field which strips the portable designation from the call.
 For example the 'call' field may be K4BAI/4 and the base field is just K4BAI.

 I will update this page occasionally, but not regularly.
-It was created on February 25, 2022.
+It was last updated on April 7, 2023.

 Tied stations are listed alphanumerically.